-help to remove external low-frequency noise and may improve target visibility in high dielectric, wet, and/or conductive materials.
+Background Removal: This is an optional filter that can help to remove external low-frequency noise and may improve target visibility in high dielectric, wet, and/or conductive materials.
 The background removal filter removes any reflector that appears for more than the input scan value at the same time, depth, and amplitude across scans.
 External low-frequency noise often manifests as horizontal banding, and conductive materials can produce a fair amount of ringing or horizontal banding.
 This filter removes horizontal banding that may be overprinting features of interest.
 GSSI recommends a scan value of at least 100-200 scans to prevent erasing features of interest.
 A good rule of thumb is to set this filter to a value greater than your target length times your scans/ft or meter.
 Using very large values may cause a lag in data population on the screen, as the system must record the number of scans input before displaying the filtered data.

 Noise Band Removal: This is also an optional filter.
-Enabling Noise Band Removal applies a smart background removal that is weighted to remove horizontal banding while minimally impacting hyperbolic features.
+Enabling Noise Band Removal applies a smart background removal that is weighted to remove horizontal banding while minimally impacting hyperbolic targets.